m-lamonaca/programming-notes/Git/git.md

 `git commit`: save the snapshot to the project history
 `git commit -m "message"`: commit and provide a message
 `git commit -a`: automatically notice any modified (but not new) files and commit
+`git commit -v|--verbose`: show unified diff between the HEAD commit and what would be committed

 `git diff <filename>`: show difference since the last commit
 `git diff <commit> <filename>`: show differences in a file since a particular snapshot